stuartellis/tf-tasks/README.md

 By default, TF works with the main copy of the resources for a module.
 This means that it uses the `default` workspace.

 To work with another copy of the resources, set the variable `TFT_EDITION`.
-The tooling then sets the active workspace to match the variable `TFT_EDITION` and sets the variable `tft_edition` to the same value.
+The tooling then sets the active workspace to match the variable `TFT_EDITION` and sets the variable `tft_edition_name` to the same value.
 If a workspace with that name does not already exist, it will automatically be created.
 To remove a workspace, first run the `destroy` task to terminate the copy of the resources that it manages, and then run the `forget` task to delete the stored state.

 You can set the variable `TFT_EDITION` to any string.
 For example, you can configure your CI system to set the variable `TFT_EDITION` with values that are based on branch names.

 You do not set `TFT_EDITION` for tests.
-The example test in the unit template includes code to automatically set the value of `tft_edition` to a random string with the prefix `tt`.
-This is because we need to use a pattern for `tft_edition` that guarantees a unique value for every test run.
-You can change this to use a different format in the `tft_edition` identifier for your tests.
+The example test in the unit template includes code to automatically set the value of `tft_edition_name` to a random string with the prefix `tt`.
+This is because we need to use a pattern for `tft_edition_name` that guarantees a unique value for every test run.
+You can change this to use a different format in the `tft_edition_name` identifier for your tests.

 ### Managing Resource Names